 The total amount of data recorded until 2003 was five exabytes, or one quintillion bytes.
 (A quintillion is a million, cubed.)
 In 2011 alone, recorded data weighed in at 1.8 zettabytes — almost a thousand times more.
-By 2020, according to one estimate, humans will produce on average 1.5 GB of data per day.
-Multiply that by 365 days and then again by a good chunk of the world's 7.5 billion-person population, and the volume is almost unfathomable immense.
+By 2025, according to one estimate, humans will produce 463 exabytes of data per day.
+The volume is almost unfathomably immense.

 - Microsoft Azure

-Because the persistent gush of data from numerous sources is only growing more intense, lots of sophisticated and highly scalable big data analytics platforms — many of which are cloud-based — have popped up to parse the ever expanding mass of information.
+Because the persistent gush of data from numerous sources is only growing more intense, lots of sophisticated and highly scalable big data platforms — many of which are cloud-based — have popped up to store and parse the ever expanding mass of information.

-What it does: Sisense’s data analytics platform processes data swiftly thanks to its signature In-Chip Technology.
-The interface also lets client build, use and embed custom dashboards and analytics apps.
-After a recent merger, Sisense is poised to combine its platform with Periscope Data’s.
-The merger will allow users to simultaneously comb data repositories with SQL, Python and R.
+Sisense’s data analytics platform processes data swiftly thanks to its signature In-Chip Technology.
+The interface also lets clients build, use and embed custom dashboards and analytics apps.
+And with its AI technology and built-in machine learning models, Sisense enables clients to identify future business opportunities.

-What it does: Designed to accommodate the needs of banking, healthcare and other data-heavy fields, Collibra lets employees companywide find quality, relevant data.
+Designed to accommodate the needs of banking, healthcare and other data-heavy fields, Collibra lets employees company wide find quality, relevant data.
 The versatile platform features semantic search, which can find more relevant results by unraveling contextual meanings and pronoun referents in search phrases.

 Qualtrics Experience Management

-What it does: Qualtrics’ platform lets companies assess the four key experiences that define their brand: customer experience; employee experience; product experience; and the brand experience, defined by marketing and brand awareness.
+Qualtrics’ experience management platform lets companies assess the key experiences that define their brand: customer experience; employee experience; product experience; design experience; and the brand experience, defined by marketing and brand awareness.
 Its analytics tools turn data on employee satisfaction, marketing campaign impact and more into actionable predictions rooted in machine learning and AI.

-What it does: Teradata’s Vantage analytics software works with various public cloud services, but users can also combine it with Teradata Cloud storage.
+Teradata’s Vantage analytics software works with various public cloud services, but users can also combine it with Teradata Cloud storage.
 This all-Teradata experience maximizes synergy between cloud hardware and Vantage’s machine learning and NewSQL engine capabilities.
-Teradata Cloud users also enjoy special perks—new Vantage features, for instance, are available on Teradata’s cloud before they're available to users of other cloud services.
+Teradata Cloud users also enjoy special perks, like flexible pricing.

-What the platform does: Oracle Cloud’s big data platform can automatically migrate diverse data formats to cloud servers, purportedly with no downtime.
-The platform can also operate on-premise and in hybrid settings, enriching and transforming data whether it’s streaming in real time or stored in a centralized repository, aka "data lake."
-The platform comes in three formats, including basic and governance editions.
+Oracle Cloud’s big data platform can automatically migrate diverse data formats to cloud servers, purportedly with no downtime.
+The platform can also operate on-premise and in hybrid settings, enriching and transforming data whether it’s streaming in real time or stored in a centralized repository, also known as a data lake.
+A free tier of the platform is also available.

-What it does: MongoDB doesn’t force data into spreadsheets.
-Instead, its Cloud-based platforms store data as flexible JSON documents — in other words, as digital objects that can be arranged in a variety ways, even nested inside each other.
+MongoDB doesn’t force data into spreadsheets.
+Instead, its cloud-based platforms store data as flexible JSON documents — in other words, as digital objects that can be arranged in a variety of ways, even nested inside each other.
 Designed for app developers, the platforms offer of-the-moment search functionality.
 For example, users can search their data for geotags and graphs as well as text phrases.

-What it does: Civis Analytics’ cloud-based platform offers end-to-end data services, from data ingestion to modeling and reports.
+Civis Analytics’ cloud-based platform offers end-to-end data services, from data ingestion to modeling and reports.
 Designed with data scientists in mind, the platform integrates with GitHub to ease user collaboration and is purportedly ultra-secure — both HIPAA-compliant and SOC 2 Type II-certified.

-What the platform does: Alteryx’s designers built the company’s eponymous platform with simplicity and interdepartmental collaboration in mind.
-Its four interlocking tools allow users to create repeatable data workflows — stripping busywork from the data prep and analysis process — and deploy R and Python code within the platform for quicker predictive analytics.
+Alteryx’s designers built the company’s eponymous platform with simplicity and interdepartmental collaboration in mind.
+Its interlocking tools allow users to create repeatable data workflows — stripping busywork from the data prep and analysis process — and deploy R and Python code within the platform for quicker predictive analytics.

 Zeta Interactive’s Marketing Platform

-What it does: This software-only SQL data warehouse is storage system-agnostic.
+This software-only SQL data warehouse is storage system-agnostic.
 That means it can analyze data from cloud services, on-premise servers and any other data storage space.
 Vertica works quickly thanks to columnar storage, which facilitates the scanning of only relevant data.
-Its latest version offers predictive analytics rooted in machine learning for industries that include finance and marketing.
+It offers predictive analytics rooted in machine learning for industries that include finance and marketing.

-What it does: Actian’s Cloud-native data warehouse, which debuted in March 2019, was built for near-instantaneous results — even if users run multiple queries at once.
+Actian’s cloud-native data warehouse, which debuted in March 2019, was built for near-instantaneous results — even if users run multiple queries at once.
 Backed by support from Microsoft and Amazon’s public clouds, it can analyze data in public and private Clouds.
 For easy app use, the platform comes with ready-made connections to Salesforce, Workday and others.

-What it does: Born out of the open-source Greenplum Database project, this platform uses PostgreSQL to conquer varied data analysis and operations projects, from quests for business intelligence to deep learning.
-Pivotal Greenplum can parse data housed in clouds and servers, as well as container orchestration systems.
+Born out of the open-source Greenplum Database project, this platform uses PostgreSQL to conquer varied data analysis and operations projects, from quests for business intelligence to deep learning.
+Greenplum can parse data housed in clouds and servers, as well as container orchestration systems.
 Additionally, it comes with a built-in toolkit of extensions for location-based analysis, document extraction and multi-node analysis.

 Hitachi Vantara’s Pentaho

-What it does: This platform streamlines the data ingestion process by foregoing hand coding and offering time-saving functions like drag-and-drop integration, pre-made data transformation templates and metadata injection.
+This data integration and analytics platform streamlines the data ingestion process by foregoing hand coding and offering time-saving functions like drag-and-drop integration, pre-made data transformation templates and metadata injection.
 Once users add data, the platform can mine business intelligence from any data format thanks to its data-agnostic design.

-What it does: IBM’s full-stack cloud comes with 170 built-in tools, including more than 20 for customizable big data management.
+IBM’s full-stack cloud platform comes with 170 built-in tools, including many for customizable big data management.
 Users can opt for a NoSQL or SQL database, or store their data as JSON documents, among other database designs.
 The platform can also run in-memory analysis and integrate open-source tools like Apache Spark.

-What it does: Though it’s possible to code within Datameer’s platform, it’s not particularly necessary.
-Users can upload structured and unstructured data directly from more than 70 data sources by following a simple wizard.
+Though it’s possible to code within Datameer’s platform, it’s not necessary.
+Users can upload structured and unstructured data directly from many data sources by following a simple wizard.
 From there, the point-and-click data cleansing and built-in library of more than 270 functions — like chronological organization and custom binning —make it easy to drill into data even if users don’t have a computer science background.

-What it does: The leading public cloud provider in China, Alibaba operates in 19 regions worldwide, including the U.S. Its popular cloud platform offers a variety of database formats and big data tools, including data warehousing, analytics for streaming data and speedy Elasticsearch, which can scan petabytes of data scattered across hundreds of servers in real time.
+The largest public cloud provider in China, Alibaba operates in 24 regions worldwide, including the United States.
+Its popular cloud platform offers a variety of database formats and big data tools, including data warehousing, analytics for streaming data and speedy Elasticsearch, which can scan petabytes of data scattered across hundreds of servers in real time.